staticpagesjs/core/README.md

 And because I wrote a ton of custom static generators before; I tought I can improve the concepts to a point where its (hopefully) useful for others.

+This project is structured as a toolkit, published under the `@static-pages` namespace on NPM.
+In most cases the [@static-pages/starter](https://www.npmjs.com/package/@static-pages/starter) is a good point to begin.

 ## Where should I use this?

 This project targets small and medium sized websites.
 The rendering process tries to be as fast as possible so its also useful when you need performance.